webplatform/docs-wpd/Example_Pages/HTML_Element/index.md

     line-height: 1.5em;
     margin-bottom: 1.286em;
     padding: 0.75em 15px;">
-Note: A note about something in the usage topic is required.
+Note: A note about something in the usage topic may be included.
 </div>

 ==Notes==